trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 1.  **State Sovereignty:** The ability of a country to control its own digital infrastructure and enforce its laws (cybersecurity, critical infra).
 2.  **Economic Sovereignty:** The ability of local tech companies to compete and innovate without being crushed or bought by US giants.
-3.  **Individual Sovereignty:** Your personal right to digital self-determination—the ability to act freely online without being manipulated by a black-box system.
+3.  **Individual Sovereignty:** Your personal right to digital self-determination — the ability to act freely online without being manipulated by a black-box system.

 The hard truth is that **none** of these three forms of sovereignty are compatible with using the services of the big US hyperscalers (Microsoft, Amazon, Google).
 Why?
 Because of the legal frameworks.
 In the US, the Foreign Intelligence Surveillance Act (FISA) and the CLOUD Act allow US intelligence agencies to force US companies to hand over data, even if that data is stored on servers in Europe.
-And—this is the kicker—the companies are often forbidden by law from telling you they handed it over.
+And — this is the kicker — the companies are often forbidden by law from telling you they handed it over.

 This is why institutions like the International Criminal Court (ICC) have moved away from Microsoft products, and why the Austrian Armed Forces migrated to LibreOffice.
 You cannot be sovereign if your digital infrastructure has a legal backdoor to a foreign intelligence agency.